gammapy/gammapy/docs/changelog/index.rst

 .. _changelog:

 *************
-Release Notes
+Release notes
 *************

 This is the list of changes to Gammapy between each release.
 For full details, see the `commit logs <https://github.com/gammapy/gammapy/commits/master>`_.
 A complete list of Gammapy contributors is at https://gammapy.org/team.html

 Version 1.0rc (unreleased)